Ouadi Rimé-Ouadi Achim Faunal Reserve: Fauna

-Avi fauna reported includes 267 bird species and also three species of the Sudan–Guinea Savanna biome.
+Some 267 bird species, including three species of the Sudan–Guinea Savanna biome, have been recorded.
 During the rainy season migrant Palearctic waterbirds flock to the streams in large numbers.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International.

 Conservation

 Though created primarily to protect the fauna in the reserve there are hardly any personnel posted for the purpose.
-The problem of water shortage due to reduced incidence of rainfall deep tube wells has provided the needed water sources.
+The problem of water shortage due to the reduced incidence of rainfall has been answered by the provision of deep tube wells as water sources.
 However, hunting is widely prevalent.
-Falcon hunters from Persian Gulf who visit the reserve for hunting of bustards and gazelles have been prevented from operating in the reserve under local pressure.
+Falconers from Persian Gulf states, who used to visit the reserve to hunt bustards and gazelles, have been prevented from doing so because of local resistance.
+In July 2025 the Chadian Ministry of Environment, Fisheries and Sustainable Development signed a renewable ten-year management agreement with the Sahara Conservation they will hire and train a force of 40 rangers, ensuring that the reserve is much better protected.